Demystifying Bonds: Your Ultimate Handbook To Understanding Different Bond Types

 In This Blog

 Government bonds, also known as sovereign bonds, are issued by the central or state governments.
-These bonds are considered one of the safest investment options as they are backed by the government.
+They are considered one of the safest investment options because the government backs them.
 Government bonds come in various maturities, such as short-term Treasury bills (T-bills) and long-term government securities.
-They offer fixed interest payments at regular intervals and return the principal amount at maturity.
+They offer fixed interest payments regularly and return the principal amount at maturity.

 Features